whitequark/opam-query/README.md

 opam-query
 ==========

-_opam-query_ is a tool that allows querying the `opam` files from shell scripts, similar to `oasis query`.
+_opam-query_ is a tool that allows querying the OPAM package description files from shell scripts, similar to `oasis query`.

 Installation
 ------------